 - Check the pills: Postinor 2 comes in the form of two pills.
 The pills should be the same size, shape, and color.
 If the pills look different from each other, it may be a sign that the medication is counterfeit.

-If you have any doubts about the authenticity of the Postinor 2 you have purchased, do not use it.
+If you have doubts about the authenticity of what you purchased, do not use it.
 Instead, talk to your healthcare provider or a pharmacist, who can help you determine whether the medication is genuine or counterfeit.

 Remember, it is better to prevent something from happening than to fix it afterward.
 It means that you should always have access to reliable forms of contraception like condoms and other barrier methods for any form of sexual activity.